 The word Karuna originates from Sanskrit, the classic language of the Indian subcontinent, and means ‘compassion’.
 The mission of Karuna Foundation – improving the lives of children with disabilities – starts and ends with compassion.
-It is compassion that makes people look after their fellow humans and it is compassion that makes people take action themselves.
+It is compassion that makes people look after their fellow humans and take action.

 Wilma Schaftenaar, Financial manager.